 You also need to check that the caps are soldered properly to the wire.
 If any wires are disconnected, you might need to solder them on the right spots.

 If you don’t have the tools for that, check with a friend or visit the hobby shop for assistance.

 You might need to connect the sensor wire from the ESC to the motor even if it’s a new unit.
 Sometimes there are factory faults.
 The sensor wire has a rectangular connection point that needs to be inserted firmly into the motor and ESC.

-RC car steers but won’t move?
-See my related article here
+Check out my post: RC car steers but won’t move?

 Use long nose pliers to gently remove, inspect, and reinsert the sensor wire to the motor and ESC.